General Terms and Conditions

 4. Marad has the right to execute a credit check in advance.
 If a negative judgement follows from the credit check, Marad is entitled to demand advance payment from the customer.

-5. Unless agreed otherwise, amounts due must be paid within 14 days after the invoice date on the account number specified by Marad.
+5. Unless agreed otherwise in a Master Subscription Agreement or Order Confirmation, amounts due must be paid within 14 days after the invoice date on the account number specified by Marad.

 6. If the payment term is exceeded, the customer is legally in default without a demand for payment or notice of default being required.
 Marad is entitled to charge a default interest of 1% per month on the outstanding amount, unless the statutory interest is higher, in which case the statutory interest is due.
 The interest on the amount due will be calculated from the moment the customer is in default until the moment of full payment of the complete amount owed.
 All costs incurred as a result of judicial or extrajudicial collection of the claim are at the expense of the customer, insofar as these costs exceed the judicial costs.
 The customer is never entitled to set off the amount due to Marad.